 If you want to make extra money in the UK, then you’re in the right place.
 The UK is a great place to find work that you can do – where and when it suits you.

-Whether you’d prefer to work online when the kids are at school, or would like to find a job that you can do during evenings or weekends, there are plenty of opportunities out there.
-Some of them are quick money making ideas, while others are more long-term prospects.
+Whether you’d prefer to work online when the kids are at school or would like to find a job that you can do during evenings or weekends, there are plenty of opportunities out there.

 So if you want to make some extra money quickly, read on to discover the multitude of exciting ways in which you can do so.
 I should know – as I’m earning money working from my laptop at home right now.